vmware-archive/kube-prod-runtime/docs/components.md

 [nginx-ingress](https://github.com/kubernetes/ingress-nginx) is an open source Kubernetes Ingress controller based on [NGINX](https://www.nginx.com).

 An Ingress is a Kubernetes resource that lets you configure an HTTP load balancer for your Kubernetes services.
 Such a load balancer usually exposes your services to clients outside of your Kubernetes cluster.
-An Ingress resource supports exposing services and Configuring TLS termination for each exposed host name.
+An Ingress resource supports exposing services and configuring TLS termination for each exposed host name.

 ### Implementation

 It runs on top of Kubernetes and is implemented as a Kubernetes Deployment resource named `nginx-ingress-controller` inside the `kubeprod` namespace.
-An [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) resource is associated with this Deployment in order to auto-scale the number of `nginx-ingress-controller` pod replicas based on the incoming load.
+A [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) resource is associated with this Deployment in order to auto-scale the number of `nginx-ingress-controller` pod replicas based on the incoming load.

 It also relies on `ExternalDNS` to handle registration of Kubernetes Ingress resources in the DNS zone specified when BKPR was installed and `cert-manager` to request X.509 certificates for Kubernetes Ingress resources in order to provide transparent TLS termination.

-The `manifests/components/nginx-ingress.jsonnet` manifest defines two Kubernetes Services:
+The [`manifests/components/nginx-ingress.jsonnet`](../manifests/components/nginx-ingress.jsonnet)  manifest defines two Kubernetes Services:

 * `nginx-ingress-controller`, which wraps the NGINX server running as a reverse proxy and the logic to derive its configuration and routing rules from Kubernetes Ingress and Service resources.
 * `default-http-backend`, which is configured to respond to `/healthz` requests (liveness/readiness probes) and to return `404 Not Found` for any URL that does not match any of the known routing rules.